-If everything was good, your keystore should appear in your keystores list with a green circle next to its name:
+Your keystore should appear in your keystores list with a green circle next to its name.

 4.4.2.
 Setting up an AWS Key Management Service (AWS KMS)

 2. Go to Keystores and keys and click $\bigcirc$ .

 3. In Type, select AWS.
 In Name, set the name you want to give to your keystore.
 Optionally, you can add a description to your keystore.